Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 With Jupiter, your planetary ruler, still in Gemini in the first half of the year, partnerships and collaborations will bring exciting opportunities.
 By mid-year, as Jupiter enters Cancer for a 13-month transit, you’ll seek roles that offer emotional security and align with your values.
 Let go of jobs that feel misaligned, and trust that better options are on the horizon.

-Six months later, the Pisces lunar eclipse on September 7 brings closure or recognition in matters related to your home or emotional security.
-You may see the fruits of efforts to balance personal and professional priorities, and this will instill a sense of pride within you as you remember that there’s more to life than work.
-The final solar eclipse of the year takes place in Virgo on September 21, and by then you’ll be ready to solidify your professional direction, refine your goals, simplify what’s on your plate and find confidence in your ability to lead in your chosen fields.
+Six months later, the Pisces lunar eclipse on 7th September brings closure or recognition in matters related to your home or emotional security.
+You may see the fruits of efforts to balance personal and professional priorities, and this will instil a sense of pride within you as you remember that there’s more to life than work.
+The final solar eclipse of the year takes place in Virgo on 21st September, and by then you’ll be ready to solidify your professional direction, refine your goals, simplify what’s on your plate and find confidence in your ability to lead in your chosen fields.

 AdvertisementADVERTISEMENT